sgdan/pod-reaper/README.md

 ## Development

-Note: There are two backend implementations, fake and kubernetes.
-Choose the one you would like to use in `src/main/resources/application.yml` before running the back end e.g. set `backend.fake.enabled` to `true`.
-In order to use the kubernetes backend you must have a working cluster and kubeconfig defined.
+Note: In order to use the kubernetes backend you must have a working cluster
+      and kubeconfig defined.

 1. Run the back end using `make backend-dev`
 2. Run the front end using `make frontend-dev`